extremecoders-re/Virtual-File-System-Editor/README.md

 For enigma virtual box & enigma protector, the main executable will not be unpacked.
 The best solution in this case is to use [Static Enigma Virtual Box Unpacker](https://forum.tuts4you.com/topic/35554-static-enigma-virtual-box-unpacker/) by [kao](http://lifeinhex.com/) which not only unpacks the main executable but also embedded registry keys(if any) along with other embedded files.

-For boxed app packer the main executable may not be unpacked.
-In such cases open the packed file in a PE editor, dump _.bxpack_ section and find the main PE within it by searching for MZ signature.

 Changelog
 ---------

 **v0.3** December 15, 2015
-• Support for large files via name & server modes
+â€¢ Support for large files via name & server modes
-• Fixed some bugs
+â€¢ Fixed some bugs

 **v0.2** August 22, 2015
-• Added run external program feature
+â€¢ Added run external program feature

 **v0.1** August 26, 2014
-• First Public Release
+â€¢ First Public Release

 Credits
 -------